-Disadvantages of cashing in an RRSP
+Disadvantages of Cashing in an RRSP

-It’s also possible that the taxes held back may not be sufficient to cover your full tax bill, which means you could wind up paying even more when you file your tax return.
+It’s also possible that, when cashing in your RRSP to pay debt, the taxes held back may not be sufficient to cover your full tax bill, which means you could wind up paying even more when you file your tax return.
 For example, let's say you withdraw $20,000 from your RRSP.
 That $20,000 will be considered extra income, so you will need to pay the taxes on it when you file.

-Now let's say your taxable income was $40,000 for the year.
-The approximate rate in Ontario for your federal and provincial taxes combined could be approximately 20 percent, or $8,000.
+Now, let's say your taxable income was $40,000 for the year.
+The approximate rate in Ontario for your federal and provincial taxes combined could be about 20 percent, or $8,000.
 If you withdrew $20,000 from your RRSP, your income jumps to $60,000, moving you into a higher tax bracket where the combined tax rate would be an average of approximately 32 percent.
 This could result in a whopping $19,200 in taxes.
 So withdrawing $20,000 from your RRSP could ultimately result in you being on the hook for $11,200 more in taxes.
-Depending on the amount of the original debt, this additional tax burden could put you in a worse situation.
+Depending on the amount of the original debt, this additional tax burden could put you in a worse financial situation.

-Advantages of cashing in an RRSP
+Advantages of Cashing in an RRSP

-On the other hand, taking money from an RRSP may be to your advantage if your income is low, or if you are only taking out a small amount.
+On the other hand, taking money out of RRSP may be to your advantage if your income is low or if you are only taking out a small amount.
 If your income is low enough, or if the amount of money you are withdrawing from your RRSP is small enough, the additional income you are withdrawing from your RRSP might not make your total income jump to a higher tax bracket.

 If you have money in investments other than an RRSP, withdrawing money from them to pay off debt could be advantageous.
 Why?
 The interest rate on your debt is probably significantly higher than the rate of return on an investment.